OSGConnect/OUTDATED-tutorial-stashcache-blast/README.md

 * one or more genetic database files
 * database index files

-In this exercise, the database is contained in a single 1.3 GB file, and the query is divided into 2 files of approximately 7.5 MB each (small enough to use the HT Condor file transfer mechanism).
+In this exercise, the database is contained in a single 1.3 GB file, and the query is divided into 2 files of approximately 7.5 MB each (small enough to use the HTCondor file transfer mechanism, though files with longer reads may need to be divided into even smaller files, as blast can take much longer for longer reads).
 Each query must be compared to the database file using BLAST, so 2 jobs are needed in this workflow.
 If BLAST jobs have an excessively long run time, it is also possible to subdivide the database file to shorten job duration and increase the total number of jobs required.

 Even when subdivided into smaller segments for use in a High Throughput Computing environment, the database files can still be quite large.
 Due to its size (1.3 GB) and the fact that it is used for multiple jobs, the database file and corresponding index files will be transferred to the compute sites using StashCache, which takes advantage of proxy caching to improve transfer speed and efficiency.
 Learn more about StashCache and basic usage instructions [here](https://support.opensciencegrid.org/solution/articles/12000002775-introduction-to-stashcache).